poiyomi/PoiyomiDocs/blog/2024-06-01-documentation-updates/2024-06-01-documentation-updates.md

 - Removed irrelevant information and old pages in favor of the new `Download & Install` page.
     - The `Poiyomi VCC Repo` Page is no longer necessary, as I've implemented a button in the `Download & Install` page for the VCC Version that directly opens the Creator Companion App, adding the Repository.
     - Redirects added to the website configuration to handle old links.

+### Conclusion

+We are continuously working on improving the Documentation with as much information as possible in an easy-to-understand fashion.
+If you have any feedback, feel free to drop us a line in the Discord Server.
+Other than that, we hope you enjoy these new updates!